k2view-academy/K2View-Academy/articles/39_fabric_catalog/99_catalog_setup_guide.md

 ## Catalog Configuration Setup

-Download the [Implementation zip file](https://download.k2view.com/index.php/s/HAgVCsNHqsD2hvq) and unzip it into your project.
+Download the [Implementation zip file](https://download.k2view.com/index.php/s/HAgVCsNHqsD2hvq), unzip it and deploy your project.

 The following will be updated in your project: